patooworld/vsixvhax/Build-Tasks.md

-Here is an example `tasks.json` file:
+Here is an example `tasks.json` file for your `.vscode/` workspace:

 ```json
 {